Armand Ken Ella

-Armand Ken Ella (born 23 February 1993) is a Cameroonian footballer who plays as a winger for CS Longueuil in Ligue1 Quebec.
+Armand Ken Ella (born 23 February 1993) is a Cameroonian footballer who plays as a winger for AS Laval in Ligue1 Quebec.

 Club career

 Ella is a product of the FC Barcelona Sportive Youth school.
 On 31 August 2012 he signed a contract with the Ukrainian football club FC Karpaty Lviv.

 In March 2017 he returned to Ukraine and signed contract with FC Inhulets Petrove the Ukrainian First League.

 International career

 He played in 8 matches and scored 3 goals for Cameroon national under-20 football team.